elnagne/Eventual/doc/sprint0/done.md

 Definition of done:
-    -User stories have been implemented
+- User stories have been implemented
-    -Implementation has been approved by the other team members -Propper documentation has been included
+- Implementation has been approved by the other team members
+- Propper documentation has been included
-    -All unit tests have been run and successfully passed -Testing for the app interface has been manually done and approved by all members
+- All unit tests have been run and successfully passed
+- Testing for the app interface has been manually done and approved by all members